-We have not completed the clinical trials necessary to obtain FDA approval to market CLBS03, CLBS12, CLBS14-CMD, CLBS14-NORDA or any of our other product candidates in development.
+We have not completed the clinical trials necessary to obtain FDA approval to market CLBS12, CLBS14 or CLBS16 or any of our other product candidates in development.
 Our management lacks significant experience in completing Phase 3 pivotal clinical trials and bringing a drug or biological product through commercialization.
 Clinical trials for products in development may be delayed or terminated as a result of many factors, including the following: